gjanco/mezmo-dd-marketplace/crest_data_systems_dell_emc_isilon/README.md

 ## Overview

-This integration monitors the performance and usage of Dell EMC Isilon cluster and nodes.
+This integration monitors the performance and usage of Dell EMC Isilon clusters and nodes.
 It captures crucial metrics and provides insights into health and operation of the Dell EMC Isilon cluster.

 Dashboard Name | Description
 ---------------|------------